DawievLill/DataScience-871/README.md

 | Office | Schumann 511 |
 | GitHub | [DawievLill](https://github.com/DawievLill) |

-## Course outline

-For my part of the course we will be looking at the following topics.

-### Data science basics

-- Basic Shell commands
-- Git and Github
-- Julia basics
-- Data wrangling with Julia

-### Machine learning

-- Fundamental concepts in machine learning
-- Linear and polynomial regression
-- Ridge regression and LASSO
-- Decision trees
-- Random forests
-- Gradient boosting and bagging

-### More advanced data science topics

-- Introduction to SQL
-- Google BigQuery
-- Parallel programming
-- Cloud computing with Google Compute Engine

-## Final project

-In this part of the course there is no exam, only a final project.
-We will discuss this project in more detail during the semester.
-However, the basic idea is that you apply machine learning techniques to any type of data that you find interesting.
-The topic should ideally be related to economics.
-Please consult with me about your topics, so that we can talk about the availability of data and whether the project is feasible.

 ## Course schedule

 This course schedule will be updated frequently, so please check before lecture for the requisite readings and lecture notes.